skukuck/sundials/doc/superbuild/source/developers/python/index.rst

 The last ``pip install`` command will allow automatic incremental builds.
 It will invoke the SUNDIALS `CMake` build system with the
 ``-DSUNDIALS_ENABLE_PYTHON=ON`` option through `scikit-build-core <https://scikit-build-core.readthedocs.io/en/latest/index.html>`__.
-After the initial build, if you make any changes within SUNDIALS a rebuild will be triggered when you import the ``sundials4py`` module wihtin a Python script.
+After the initial build, if you make any changes within SUNDIALS a rebuild will be triggered when you import the ``sundials4py`` module within a Python script.

 Different CMake options can be controlled by passing them through the ``--config-settings`` (or ``-C`` for short) option of ``pip install``.
 E.g.,